ambarishgurjar/GenerateMultipleSBOMs/README.md

 ---

 ## Trademarks
-Microsoft and SBOM Tool are trademarks or registered trademarks of Microsoft Corporation.
+Microsoft is registered trademarks of Microsoft Corporation.

 ---
 Enjoy using this tutorial and feel free to share your feedback or create a pull request to enhance the project.